 - Website tracking information: this means details of transactions you carry out through our website and details of your visits to our website

-- Information gathered My Account and social media interaction: including customer comment and contacts
+- Information gathered from My Account and social media interaction: including customer comment and contacts

 - Survey information and focus groups: this means information you provide as part of customer or stakeholder surveys.
 On request, we shall provide Ofwat with customer contact data so that Ofwat may contact customers to complete additional surveys or to verify services received